Many companies are offering options to tour properties while social distancing.

-Apartment leasing season at Cornell University starts in September for the following summer, and it a pretty hectic time.
-Students get started searching for their next apartments almost as soon as they move into their current ones, especially if the want to live anywhere in Collegetown on Dryden or College Ave.
-September is a very busy time for signing leases for the following July and August.
+The apartment leasing season at Cornell University starts in September for the following summer, and it a pretty hectic time.
+Students get started searching for their next Cornell apartments almost as soon as they move into their current ones, especially if the want to live in a Cornell Collegetown apartment - which is by far the most popular student housing choice at Cornell.
+The busiest time for

 Going to an Ivy League college will cost you a pretty penny.
-And unsurprisingly, living near an Ivy League college isn't cheap either, it made our list of 20 College Towns Where Rent Has Blown Up.
-Finding a couple of roommates to live with can save you hundreds and hundreds of dollars every month.
+And unsurprisingly, living near an Ivy League college isn't cheap either.
+Cornell University actually made our list of 20 College Towns Where Rent Has Blown Up.
+Finding a couple of roommates to live with can save you hundreds of dollars every month.
 Even places considered cheap will cost you over $500 per month.

 Here’s a breakdown of the average cost of rent for Cornell off-campus housing per person, per bedroom: